byrnecode/simple-json-restructure/README.md

 ]
 ```

-Files to restructure should be inside the **raw** folder, and it also accepts subfodlers (only accepts .json files).
+Files to restructure should be inside the **raw** folder, and it also accepts subfolders (only accepts .json files).

 ### Run in terminal